-Anthony Fauci Is ‘Very Concerned’ About Coronavirus Outbreak, Says U.S. Could Top 100,000 New Cases A Day
+Anthony Fauci Is ‘Very Concerned’ About Coronavirus Outbreak, Says US Could Top 100,000 New Cases A Day

 The nation’s top infectious disease expert gave a dire warning on Tuesday afternoon during a Senate hearing that the novel coronavirus outbreak in the United States is causing him to be “very concerned” and he believes that new daily cases could reach an astonishing 100,000 a day “if this does not turn around.”

-As video of the event on C-SPAN shows, as infections surge in parts of the country, Dr. Anthony Fauci appeared before the Senate Health, Education, Labor and Pensions Committee to discuss the situation.
+As video of the event on C-SPAN showed, Dr. Anthony Fauci appeared before the Senate Health, Education, Labor, and Pensions Committee to discuss the situation.
 He warned that the country is not in “total control” of the spread and it could spell disaster in the future.

 When asked by Senator Elizabeth Warren, a Democrat from Massachusetts, if the U.S. was heading in the right direction in addressing the pandemic, Fauci responded that he was concerned.